zhang-f/multiframe/readme.md

-1. load the code from Campro
+1. load the code from Campro, also setup the pretrained weights from Campro.

-2. Add the code into `src`
+2. Add the code into `src`.